abdul-yusuf/abdul-yusuf/README.md

 a passionate software developer deeply fascinated by technology and constantly seeking opportunities to learn and grow in the ever-evolving field of software development.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🎓 I'm Graduate Computer Engineering, with a solid foundation in programming principles, algorithms, and computer engineering concepts.
+🎓 I'm a Graduate of Computer Engineering, with a solid foundation in programming principles, algorithms, and computer engineering concepts.
 My academic journey has sparked my enthusiasm for problem-solving and ignited my passion for coding.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [abdul17yusuf@gmail.com](mailto:abdul17yusuf@gmail.com)